Online Safety

 Children and young people spend an average of 12 hours a week online, and it becomes part of their routine early on in life.
 More and more, we are seeing that children’s misuse of the internet can be to the detriment of their safety, welfare and happiness.

 It's important to start talking to your child about keeping safe online at an early age.
-It's easier to have conversations about online safety little and often, rather than trying to cover everything at once.
-Treat your child’s online activity just like any other activity.
 Ask them to show you their favourite things to do online, show an interest in what they do - just as you would offline.
-Children don't think of people they've met online through social networking and online games as strangers, they're just online friends.
 Ask them about any online friends, who are they?
-Check they know how to use privacy settings and reporting tools on any online accounts like instagram or games, and remind them to keep their personal information private.
+Remind them to keep their personal information private.
 Talk to your child about what to do if they see content or are contacted by someone that worries or upsets them.

 We know that one of the hardest things about internet use is restricting it.
-We would strongly advise that you set rules and agree boundaries.
-These will depend on your child's age and what you feel is right for them, but you might want to consider:
+We would strongly advise that you set rules and agree boundaries about the amount of time, what. when and where they can use the internet.

 Don’t be afraid to shut it down, turn it off and insist they have a conversation with you!